-In these analyses there was evidence of a linear relationship between cognition and vaccine intention, such that the lowest scoring ability tertile had the highest prevalence of hesitancy, and the intermediate group had intermediate risk (p-value for trend: <0.0001).
+In these analyses there was evidence of a linear relationship between cognition and vaccine intention, such that the lowest scoring ability tertile had the highest prevalence of hesitancy, and the intermediate group had an intermediate risk (p-value for trend: <0.0001).
 In order to explore inflections in the cognition–hesitancy association, we utilised deciles of cognition in further analyses.
 Again, there was evidence of a clear trend, although this was not perfectly stepwise across all categories (figure 2).

 Discussion

 Our main finding was that, net of several covariates, people with lower scores on tests of cognitive function were less minded to take up an offer of vaccination for COVID-19 if it was made.
-These data were collected immediately following the announcement in the UK of an efficacious vaccination produced by Oxford-AstroZeneca.16 That we were able to replicate know predictors of COVID-19 vaccine hesitancy – being female,35-37 younger,35,37 less well educated,38,39 non-white ethnicity,37,40 and having a lower morbid load41 – gives us some confidence in our novel results for cognitive function.
+These data were collected immediately following the announcement in the UK of an efficacious vaccine produced by Oxford-AstraZeneca.16 That we were able to replicate known predictors of COVID-19 vaccine hesitancy – being female,35-37 younger,35,37 less well educated,38,39 non-white ethnicity,37,40 and having a lower morbidity load41 – gives us some confidence in our novel results for cognitive function.

-We have recently shown that, of a range of baseline psychosocial factors which included socioeconomic status, education, personality type, and mental health, cognitive function was the most strongly associated with severe COVID-19, whereby a doubling of the risk of hospitalisation was apparent in the lowest scoring group.42 This supports other data that individuals with higher cognitive function experience a lower risk of death from other respiratory diseases, including influenza and pneumonia.43 The notion that people with lower cognitive ability may have greater rates of severe COVID-1942,44 and are simultaneously less likely to take up the offer of vaccination, may represent a double burden, as may also be the case for people from ethnic minority groups and the socioeconomically disadvantaged.
+We have recently shown that, of a range of baseline psychosocial factors which included socioeconomic status, education, personality type, and mental health, cognitive function was the most strongly associated with subsequent incidence of severe COVID-19, whereby a doubling of the risk of hospitalisation was apparent in the lowest scoring group.42 This supports other data that individuals with higher cognitive function experience a lower risk of death from other respiratory diseases, including influenza and pneumonia.43 The notion that people with lower cognitive ability may have greater rates of severe COVID-1942,44 and are simultaneously less likely to take up the offer of vaccination, may represent a double burden, as may also be the case for people from ethnic minority groups and the socioeconomically disadvantaged.

 Plausible explanations

 Various explanations may be germane to the cognition–vaccine intention link, including the observation that people with higher cognitive ability are better equipped to obtain, process, and respond to disease prevention advice.
 There has been a deluge of health advice in the current pandemic during an era when news outlets and social media platforms have never been more ubiquitous.
 Preventative information has ranged from the simple and practical to the complex, contradictory, false, and fraudulent.
-In order to diminish their risk of the infection, the population has to acquire, synthesise, and deploy this information but the ability to do so seems to vary by levels of health literacy45 just as it may for its close correlate, cognitive function.
+In order to diminish their risk of the infection, people have to acquire, synthesise, weigh up and deploy this information but the ability to do so seems to vary by levels of health literacy45 just as it may for its close correlate, cognitive function.

 Study strengths and weaknesses

-While the present study has its strengths, including its size, national representativeness, and timing relative to the announcement of a successfully-tested vaccine for COVID-19, there are also some weaknesses.
-We used vaccine intentionality as an indicator of vaccine uptake but the correlation is imperfect.
-In a small scale longitudinal study conducted during the period of the 2009 H1N1 pandemic in Hong Kong, less than 10% of people who expressed a commitment to being inoculated subsequently reported have received a vaccination two months later.46 Elsewhere, in a US adult population at high risk of seasonal influenza, over half of those intending to be vaccinated had done so 5 months later.47
+While the present study has its strengths, including its size, national representativeness, and timing of data collection on vaccine hesitancy relative to the announcement of a successfully-tested vaccine for COVID-19, there are also some weaknesses.
+We used vaccine intentionality as an indicator of likely vaccine uptake but the correlation is imperfect.
+In a small scale longitudinal study conducted during the period of the 2009 H1N1 pandemic in Hong Kong, less than 10% of people who expressed a commitment to being inoculated subsequently reported that they had received a vaccination two months later.46 Elsewhere, in a US adult population at high risk of seasonal influenza, over half of those intending to be vaccinated had been so 5 months later.47